Banská Bystrica: Ethnicity

-According to the 2001 census, the religious composition was 46.6% Roman Catholics, 30.2% people with no religious affiliation, and 13.9% Lutherans.
-People's ethnic self-identification was 94.7% Slovak and 1.4% Czech.
 Before World War II, the population of the city also included significant German, Hungarian, and Jewish minorities and many people were trilingual, mastering the Slovak, German, and Hungarian languages.
 The Jews resided for a long time in Radvaň because they used to be prohibited from entering the city.
 The synagogue in Banská Bystrica was built in 1867 and demolished in 1983.